AnalyticsbyMary/Household_Items_Sales_Analytics_POWERBI/README.md

 ## Provided Questions for Leadership
 For the Chief Executive Officer (CEO)
-1. Which regions or customer segments contribute the most to total sales?
+1. What is the total revenue generated in the given period?
-2. How does revenue fluctuate on a monthly basis, and which months experienced the highest growth or decline?
+2. Which months contributed the most to total revenue, and do sales patterns indicate any seasonal trends?
-3. Which months contributed the most to total revenue, and do sales patterns indicate any seasonal trends?
+3. Which country generates the highest revenue, and how does revenue distribution vary by region?
-4. Who are the highest-spending customers, and what percentage of total revenue do they contribute?
+5. Who are the highest-spending customers, and what percentage of total revenue do they contribute?
 Does the business rely heavily on a few key customers, or is revenue more evenly distributed across a diverse customer base?

    For the Chief marketing Officer (CMO)
-1. What proportion of customers place repeat orders, and do they tend to reorder the same products or try different ones?
+1. What proportion of customers place repeat orders?
-2. How much time typically passes before repeat customers place their next order after receiving their previous one?
+2. How much revenue comes from customers who have made multiple purchases?
-3. How much revenue comes from customers who have made multiple purchases?
+3. Which days of the week do we have more sales?
-4. Which customers have placed the most repeat orders, and what is their contribution to total revenue?
+4. What is the perfromance summary of top customers?

 ## Power BI Concepts Applied
    While working on this project, I utilized several Power BI features to create a dynamic and interactive dashboard.